 Despite the economic and job growth experienced throughout the region since 1990, the income gap has continued to widen.
-California is one of the most economically unequal states in the nation, and the Bay Area has the highest income inequality between high- and low-income households in the state63.
+California is one of the most economically unequal states in the nation, and the Bay Area has the highest income inequality between high- and low-income households in the state\.

-In Sebastopol, 50.2% of households make more than 100% of the Area Median Income (AMI)64, compared to 14.8% making less than 30% of AMI, which is considered extremely low-income (see Figure 39).
+In Sebastopol, 50.2% of households make more than 100% of the Area Median Income (AMI), compared to 14.8% making less than 30% of AMI, which is considered extremely low-income (see Figure 39).

-63 Bohn, S.et al. 2020.
+&lt;sup>67 Bohn, S.et al. 2020.
 Income Inequality and Economic Opportunity in California.
 Public Policy Institute of California.
-64 13 Income groups are based on HUD calculations for Area Median Income (AMI).
-HUD calculates the AMI for different metropolitan areas, and the nine county Bay Area includes the following metropolitan areas: Napa Metro Area (Napa County), Oakland-Fremont Metro Area (Alameda and Contra Costa Counties), San Francisco Metro Area (Marin, San Francisco, and San Mateo Counties), San Jose-Sunnyvale-Santa Clara Metro Area (Santa Clara County), Santa Rosa Metro Area (Sonoma County), and Vallejo-Fairfield Metro Area (Solano County).
-The AMI levels in this chart are based on the
+13 Income groups are based on HUD calculations for Area Median Income (AMI).
+HUD calculates the AMI for different metropolitan areas, and the nine county Bay Area includes the following metropolitan areas: Napa Metro Area (Napa County), Oakland-Fremont Metro Area (Alameda and Contra Costa Counties), San Francisco Metro Area (Marin, San Francisco, and San Mateo Counties), San Jose-Sunnyvale-Santa Clara Metro Area (Santa Clara County), Santa Rosa Metro